ubernostrum/akismet/docs/faq.rst

 validate that configuration.

-The longer explanation is that the ``validated_client()`` constructor allows both the sync and async clients to provide the same overall interface. :class:`~akismet.SyncClient` could easily just read the configuration and do the validation in its own ``__init__()`` method.
+The longer explanation is that the ``validated_client()`` constructor allows both the sync and async clients to provide the same interface. :class:`~akismet.SyncClient` could easily just read the configuration and do the validation in its own ``__init__()`` method.
 But :class:`~akismet.AsyncClient` cannot do this, because its